aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ```

 Let's recap how the `connect` function works.
 [See the docs][connect-docs].
 Note
-that `connect` has 4 parameters, but we only need the first one here!
+that `connect` has 4 parameters, but we only need the first two here!

-`mapStateToProps` is a function, whose goal is to return an object that contains
+`mapStateToProps` is a function, whose goal is to create an object that contains
 information from the application state that the presentational component cares about.

+`mapDispatchToProps` is a function, whose goal is to create an object with methods
+that trigger dispatches.
+These methods will then be used in the presentational
+component as event listeners.

 Note that **we never explicitly invoke this function**.
 Instead, we pass `mapStateToProps`
-to `connect`, and `connect` invokes `mapStateToProps` whenever our application state changes.
+and `mapDispatchToProps` to `connect`, and `connect` invokes both functions whenever
+our application state changes.

 ---